isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 ### Current
 One of the objectives of current CGIAR activities that specifically focus on Water Systems is to enhance food security while conserving ecosystems.
 In order to reach this goal, IWMI is invested in expanding the inclusive access to solar-based irrigation systems, and to tools that monitor how much water can sustainably be extracted from a given ecosystem (IWMI, 2022).

-A second goal, that improving resilience to climate change and water-related risks, is
+A second goal, that improving resilience to climate change and water-related risks, is hoped to be achieved through the investment in early warning systems for floods and droughts, as well as through the equitable expansion of index-based weather insurance (IWMI, 2022).

 "food security, resilience to climate change and water-related disasters and disruption, and poverty reduction through economic and social inclusion.
 We also emphasize